 Eric Weddle was baptized while playing for Utah?

-Eric Weddle, starting safety for the San Diego Chargers, grew up in Alta Loma, California.
+Eric Weddle, safety for the Baltimore Ravens, grew up in Alta Loma, California.
 He went to Alta Loma High School and was first introduced to the LDS Church by a girl he dated his junior year.
 Weddle said he was very impressed with her and her family.
 She was a year older than him and when she left for college the next year, they broke things off.

 The next major exposure Weddle had to a member was when coach Kyle Whittingham came to his house to recruit him.
 Both Eric and his parents were very impressed with coach Whit and this influenced his decision to attend Utah.